Bachelor’s of counseling program guide

 What can I do with this degree?

-- Social and human service assistant – $35,060
+Social and human service assistant

 Licensure and certification

-In general, states issue counseling licenses only to individuals with a master’s degree or higher.
-However, there are some certifications that you can obtain with a bachelor’s degree.
-They may help you advance your career.
-They include:
+In general, counseling licenses can only be issued to individuals with a master’s degree or higher.
+There are some certifications that can be obtained with a bachelor’s degree, which may help advance your career.
+These include:

 Opportunities for further education

-- Alcohol and drug counseling
+- alcohol and drug counseling

-- Marriage and family therapy
+- marriage and family therapy

-- College and career counseling
+- college and career counseling

-- Patient counseling
+- patient counseling